1. Explain what is Scala?

 51. How Scala Solves Inheritance Diamond Problem Automatically And Easily Than Java 8?

-If we use Java 8’s Interface with Default methods, we will get Inheritance Diamond Problem.
-Developer has to solve it manually in Java 8.
-It does not provide default or automatic resolution for this problem.
+Answer: If we use Java 8’s Interface with Default methods, we will get an Inheritance Diamond Problem.
+The developer has to solve it manually in Java 8.
+It does not provide a default or automatic resolution for this problem.

-In Scala, we will get same problem with Traits but Scala is very clever and solves Inheritance Diamond Problem automatically using Class Linearization concept.
+In Scala, we will get the same problem with Traits but Scala is very clever and solves Inheritance Diamond Problem automatically using the Class Linearization concept.

 52. What Is Option In Scala?
 What Are Some And None?
 What Is Option/some/none Design Pattern In Scala?

-In Scala, Option is used to represent optional values that is either exist or not exist.
+Answer: In Scala, Option is used to represent optional values that are either exist or not exist.

-Option is a bounded collection in Scala, which contains either zero or one element.
-If Option contains zero elements that is None.
+The option is a bounded collection in Scala, which contains either zero or one element.
+If Option contains zero elements that are None.
 If Option contains one element, that is Some.

-Some is used to represent existing value.
+Some are used to represent the existing value.
 None is used to represent non-existent value.